Heart not hate. Books not bans. Freedom not fear.

 Some of our kids are struggling – and not getting the support they need.
 We see it, and we know you see it, too.

 Add to all of this the fear of gun violence in schools, and our kids are dealing with a lot.
 Studies show that students who experience a school shooting are more likely to have PTSD, depression, trouble focusing, and are less likely to graduate high school, college or graduate school.
-Over 350,000 students have experienced a school shooting in America.
+Over 370,000 students have experienced a school shooting in America.
 Even if a student does not attend a school where a shooting occurs, the frequency of mass shootings in our country means that children are hearing about mass violence weekly, and this also causes mental health issues.
 The lockdown drills, meant to prepare students for an active shooter situation, also cause increased stress, anxiety and depression.
 Some schools even report that students think the drill is real, and write goodbye notes to their parents.

 Half of all mental health conditions start before the age of 14.
 But instead of providing better mental health support for our kids, “parents rights’” extremists are targeting suicide prevention programs and mental health programs with political attacks.
-So at a time when our kids need more access to mental health care, these programs are being attacked.
+So at a time when our kids need more access to mental health care, these programs are being targeted.

 How are these attacks and fearmongering affecting teachers?